 Suppose you often need to enter purchase order numbers using a format like PO-1234.
 It would be tedious to type PO- for each purchase order you need to enter.
-In our example, a PO never use more than four numeric digits.
+In our example, assume that a PO never use more than four numeric digits.

 The wonderful news is, since we are creating a format, you can use the Format Painter to apply it to another location in your worksheet, another worksheet even another workbook!

-The lesson we learn with the examples above is that if any characters of a format is constant then you can make these characters part of the format by surrounding them with double quotation marks.
+The lesson we learn with the examples above is that if any characters in a format is constant then you can make these characters part of the format by surrounding them with double quotation marks.